stmilne/icds_docs_v2/docs/software/custom-modules.md

 in which `<module_directory>` is the path to your modules.

-Adding the `module use` line to your `.bashrc` file will make the modules automatically accessable upon login.
+Adding the `module use` line to your `.bashrc` file will make the modules accessable upon login.

 Creating module files within group storage directories can make them accessable to all group members.
-Ensure that the correct [file permissions](../../handling-data/managing-files/file-permissions.md) are set to allow all group members to read and execute the module files.
+Ensure that the correct [file permissions](../handling-files/managing-files.md#file-permissions) are set to allow all group members to read and execute the module files.